netdata/netdata/docs/tutorials/longer-metrics-storage.md

 ## Using the round-robin database

 In previous versions, Netdata used a round-robin database to store 1 hour of per-second metrics.

-To see if you're still using this database, or if you would like to switch to it, see if your `memory mode` option is set to `save`.
+To see if you're still using this database, or if you would like to switch to it, open your `netdata.conf` file and see if `memory mode` option is set to `save`.

 ```conf
 [global]